RockitBootcamp/Phoenix-Admin/Tech Interview Questions/Front-end.md

 ### Using jQuery write a method for handling keyboard events

+> If the stude struggles, let them know that they could use the 'keypress', 'keydown', or 'keyup' event which is very similar to doing a 'click' event

 ```js
 // event name can be 'keypress', 'keydown', 'keyup'
 $('some selector').on('keypress', function () {